smartcontractkit/chainlink-fullstack/README.md

 ## Test

-Unit tests will run only locally
+When the test command is without a network specified it will run locally and perform only the unit tests:

 ```bash
 yarn test:contracts
 ```

-To run integration tests a public network must be specified
+Integration tests must be run on a public testnet that have Chainlink oracles responding:

 ```bash
 yarn test:contracts --network kovan
 ```

-For coverage report
+For coverage report:

 ```bash
 yarn coverage:contracts